-Students who exit the nursing program must fulfill current readmission requirements.
+Students requesting re-entry to LPN to RN nursing program must fulfill current readmission requirements as specified by the SVC Whidbey Island Campus Nursing Admissions Policy.
 Readmission is based on a space-available basis.
-Students will not be allowed to reenter the program more than once.
-Dismissal and readmission information is available from the Nursing Department.
+Students will not be allowed to re-enter the LPN to RN program more than once (See Whidbey Island Campus LPN to RN Student Nurse Handbook).